rsyslog/rsyslog/appliance/alpine/README.md

 Upon initial creation of the volume, it is populated with a default file that you can modify.
 Note that this happens only for **volume** mounts.

+To show the current container config, run

+  $ docker run ... tools/show-config

+You can also use this to get a template for your own container config if you use bind mounts instead of volumes.
+In this case, make sure that you have **not** mounted /config - the container will then use it's own default file.

+Note: volumes are automatically populated with the default file upon creation.

 ### Environment Variables

 - TZ